-8.6 Temperature detection devices
+8.6 Temperature sensing devices

-Temperature sensing device(s) used in low temperature protection systems should be located in the gas stream close to the vaporiser outlet.
+Temperature sensing device(s) used in low temperature protection systems shall be located downstream of the vaporiser outlet.
+The LTPS shall be located to prevent cryogenic fluid from entering non-cryogenic downstream equipment.
 Single sensing devices or one from two voting systems may be required depending on the required probability of failure on demand.
 A two from three voting system may be needed to activate a shutdown system for reliability reasons.
+The impact of ambient temperatures on the operation of the device shall be considered.

 When selecting a device and designing the system, maintenance and testing requirements should be considered.
 For passive devices such as switches, proof test interval has a direct relationship to probability of failure on demand.
-It is a well known problem that capillary type devices that are fitted without a thermo well can only be tested during a shutdown, for example.
+It is a well-known problem that capillary type devices that are fitted without a thermowell can only be tested during a shutdown, for example.